 Venice is plenty of richness to see, museums to visit, historical sites to live for the intensive emotion transmitted to tourists.

-Neverthless we decide to give our guests some suggestions to visit Venice, taking our hotel as a starting point, that could be consider the very center of the city.
+Neverthless we decide to give our guests some suggestions to visit Venice, taking our hotel, that could be consider in the very center of the city, as a starting point.

 Then walk along fondamenta of Zattere beside the canale of Giudecca, ancient and new passageway of marchant and passenger ships.

-Cross the canl via typical "palanca", shuttle between the two sides of the canal, and walk through narrows of Giudecca maybe with a stop in Harry's Dolci...
+Cross the canal via typical “palanca”, shuttle between the two sides of the canal, and walk through narrows of Giudecca and maybe with a stop in Harry’s Dolci.

 Five minutes far from our hotel you’ll reach San Marco Square.
 All around the square ancient cafes, in front the wonderful Basilica with its bizantine mosaics.

-Walking to the railway you'll pass through Strada Nuova, one of the largest street of the city.
+Walking to the railway you’ll pass through Strada Nova, one of the largest street of the city.

 Turning from main way, you’ll finally arrive in Campo S. Giovanni and Paolo, a part of the city not so famous but surely to see to understand Venice of venetians.